Downtown Houston: State representation

 Much of Downtown is located in District 147 of the Texas House of Representatives.
 As of 2016, Garnet F. Coleman represents the district.
 Some of Downtown is located in District 148 of the Texas House of Representatives.
 As of 2016, Jessica Farrar represents the district.
 Downtown is within District 13 of the Texas Senate; as of 2016 Rodney Ellis represents that district.

 Joe Kegans Unit, located in Downtown, is a Texas Department of Criminal Justice state jail for men.
 It is adjacent to the county facilities on the north side of the Buffalo Bayou.
 Kegans opened in 1997.
-The South Texas Intermediate Sanction Facility Unit, a parole confinement facility for males operated by Global Expertise in Outsourcing, is in Downtown Houston, west of Minute Maid Park.
+The South Texas Intermediate Sanction Facility Unit, a parole confinement facility for males operated by Global Expertise in Outsourcing, is in Downtown Houston, west of Daikin Park.

 As of 2011, the Texas First Court of Appeals and the Texas Fourteenth Court of Appeals are located in the renovated 1910 Courthouse.

 Federal representation

 Downtown Houston is in Texas's 18th congressional district.
-As of 2016, its representative is Sheila Jackson Lee.
+Its representative was Sheila Jackson Lee who died on July 19, 2024, from cancer at the age of 74.
+The seat is now vacant.

 The United States Postal Service previously operated a 16 acre Houston Post Office at 401 Franklin Street.
 The building, named after Barbara Jordan, was designed by the architects who designed the Houston Astrodome, opened in 1962 and received its current name in 1984.
 When it was a post office it had mail sorting machines.
 It has 555000 sqft of space.
-However, following the sale of the property, the U.S. Postal Service ceased operations at the facility on May 15, 2015 and consolidated its sorting operations.
+However, following the sale of the property, the U.S. Postal Service ceased operations at the facility on May 15, 2015, and consolidated its sorting operations.
 The Sam Houston Station, the new Houston Post Office on Hadley Street in Midtown Houston assumed the role held by the previous one.
 In 2010 the Houston Press ranked the former Downtown post office as the best post office in Houston.
 It became an event venue called Post HTX after the company Lovett Commercial took control of it in 2015.
 By 2021 it was being redeveloped as a shopping center.

 In addition the USPS operates the 2 Houston Center and Civic Center postal units.
 In July 2011 the USPS announced that the two postal units may close.

 Regional offices of U.S. government agencies are located at the Mickey Leland Federal Building at 1919 Smith Street.
 The 22 story building, with a 6-story parking garage, was designated an Energy Star efficient building in 2000.

 The United States District Court for the Southern District of Texas has its offices in 515 Rusk in Downtown Houston.

 The Federal Bureau of Prisons operates the Federal Detention Center, Houston in Downtown.